 Natural Alternatives for Depression

 If the goal is to get the brain back into a state of chemical balance, there is a much more natural and safe alternative.
 Orthomolecular therapy is a treatment for depression based on bolstering low levels of certain nutrients within the body.
 Linus Pauling was one of the first proponents of orthomolecular therapy.
-He believed that most mental illnesses were caused by low levels of B vitamins especially vitamin B-12, vitamin C, or folic acid.
+He believed that most mental illnesses were caused by low levels of B vitamins, especially vitamin B-12, vitamin C, or folic acid.
 Supplementation with certain amino acids (tryptophan, tyrosine, and phenylalanine) is also helpful.
-The theory behind such treatments is that if we give the body enough of the natural nutrients that it is lacking, it will heal and support itself — a drastically different approach to typical conventional medicine.
+The theory behind such treatments is that if we give the body enough of the natural nutrients it lacks, it will heal and support itself — a drastically different approach to typical conventional medicine.

-Other Natural Alternatives for Depression to Research
+Other Natural Alternatives for Depression

 - Essential Fatty Acids such as pure fish oils and/or flaxseed oil